accosmin-org/libnano/docs/intro.md

 * [CMake](https://cmake.org)
 * [Eigen3](https://eigen.tuxfamily.org) - high-performance linear-algebra C++ library

-Libnano is tested on Linux (Ubuntu, Fedora) using both gcc and clang, on MacOS using AppleClang and on Windows using Visual Studio.
-It may work with minor changes on other platforms as well or using other compiler versions.
+Libnano is tested on Linux (Ubuntu, Fedora) using the system GCC and Clang compilers, on MacOS using AppleClang and on Windows using Visual Studio.
+It may work with minor changes on other platforms as well.

 #### How to build